 Ski Boot Weight

 That said, we don't expect to see ultralight boots take over the resort market anytime soon.
-Downhill boots are heavy for a reason: the substantial linings provide excellent insulation, the relatively thick shells are quite durable and transfer power well, and quality aluminum parts on the buckles inevitably add weight.
+Downhill boots are heavy for a reason: The substantial linings provide excellent insulation, the relatively thick shells are quite durable and transfer power well, and quality aluminum parts on the buckles inevitably add weight.
 In the end, unless you're a big off-trail explorer, we don't recommend putting much stock in a trimmed-down design.

 Walk/Hike Modes

-A growing number of downhill boots include a walk or hike lever (usually located roughly at your heel) for added flex and comfort whether you’re trekking from the car to the resort or venturing into sidecountry terrain.
-In reality, these modes don’t have the necessary range of motion to be fully comfortable when walking long distances or uphill for extended stretches (select a true backcountry-ready design like the Tecnica Cochise 95 W DYN GW or Fischer Ranger 115 GW DYN if that's a priority).
-However, the walk feature will appeal to folks that primarily ski downhill but want the option to do some booting to access inbound or sidecountry terrain.
-Many skiers will also appreciate it when climbing stairs to the lodge or walking across the parking lot after a long day on the hill.
+A growing number of downhill boots include a walk or hike lever (usually located roughly at your heel) for added flex and comfort, whether you’re trekking from the car to the resort or venturing into sidecountry terrain.
+In reality, these modes don’t have the necessary range of motion to be fully comfortable when walking long distances or uphill for extended stretches (select a true backcountry-ready design like the Tecnica Cochise 95 W DYN or Fischer Ranger 115 DYN if that's a priority).
+However, the walk feature will appeal to folks who primarily ski downhill but want the option to do some booting to access inbound or sidecountry terrain.
+Many skiers will also appreciate it when climbing the stairs to the lodge or walking across the parking lot after a long day on the hill.

-Heated Boots
+Heated Boots and Socks

 For women who run cold or primarily ski in frigid areas like the upper Midwest of the U.S., it may be worth considering a boot with an integrated heated liner.
 Many reputable manufacturers offer designs that fit this bill, including K2, Rossignol, Nordica, and others.
 For example, Rossignol sells a heated version of their Pure Pro above called the Pure Pro Heat.
 The technology is fairly consistent across the industry: The boot is outfitted with the requisite heating elements and includes a control panel that allows you to adjust the temperature of the liner, which can then be recharged via USB.